jblanc86-maker/blanc-quant-lob-engine/README.md

 scripts/prom_textfile.sh artifacts/metrics.prom
 ```

+### Golden-state validation

+The project includes a golden-state check based on a functionally deterministic digest produced by the replay run.
+The expected FNV digest is kept in `data/golden/itch_1m.fnv`; the `scripts/verify_golden.sh` script and the `golden_state` CTest validate this value.
+To regenerate golden files from a synthetic trace, use `make golden`.

 ## Tools — pin GitHub Actions

 There's a small helper `scripts/pin_actions_by_shas.sh` to pin `uses:` entries in `.github/workflows` to commit SHAs.

 Usage:

 ```sh
 # Preview (dry-run): lists proposed changes without editing files
 ./scripts/pin_actions_by_shas.sh --dry-run --output-json pin_proposals.json